What Is a Welding Blanket? Do You Need One?

 When welding, high amounts of heat, sparks, spatter, and slag material scatter all over the area.
 These hazards occur in higher amounts when welding in the vertical and overhead positions.

 Heat, sparks, spatter, etc., can cause aesthetic damage to the surrounding materials, up to severe injuries and fire.

-Welding spatter globules have a temperature of 5000°F (2700°C) when they leave the puddle.
-Despite that spatter cools down fast, when it comes in contact with surrounding materials, it still has a temperature of 3300°F (1800°C).
+Welding spatter globules have a temperature of, 5000 °F (2,760 °C) when they leave the puddle.
+Despite that spatter cools down fast, when it comes in contact with surrounding materials, it still has a temperature of 3300 °F (1,816 °C).

-Also, there are cases that welding must take place in places where pressurized or flammable gas tanks or other flammable materials can not be removed.
+Also, there are cases where welding must take place in the presence of gas tanks or flammable materials that can not be removed.

 Furthermore, other less intense processes such as brazing, heat treatment of metals, grinding, and sandblasting, can also damage the surrounding area.

-Welding blankets offer additional and reliable protection for situations like these.
+Welding blankets offer additional protection for situations like these.

-From what factors the resistance of a welding blanket depends?
+From what factors the resistance of a blanket depends?

 The fire and heat resistance a welding blanket offers depends on several factors:

 - If the material is woven or in a flat form.